thegeek-sys/Vault/Class/Cybersecurity/Internet security.md

 >[!quote] Definition (NIST SP800-113)
 >”A virtual network, built on top of an existing network infrastructure, which can provide a secure communications mechanism for data and other information transferred between two endpoints”

+A VPN is typically based on the use of encryption, but there are several possible choices for:
+- how to perform encryption
+- which parts of communication should be encrypted

+>[!warning]
+>If a solution is to difficult to use, it won’t be used.
+So the VPN should be easy to use to make the people use it

+>[!info] Security goals
+>